JuliaControl/ModelPredictiveControl.jl/docs/src/manual/nonlinmpc.md

 ```

 in which ``ϵ`` is the slack variable (scalar), an necessary feature to ensure feasibility
-when there the nonlinear inequality constraints are active.
-There is also an additional
+when the nonlinear inequality constraints are active.
+There is also an additional `LHS`
-`LHS` argument ("left-hand side" of the inequality above) for the in-place version:
+argument ("left-hand side" of the inequality above) for the in-place version:

 ```@example 1
 function gc!(LHS, Ue, Ŷe, _, p, ϵ)